vstinner/unicode_book/good_practices.rst

 level 1 if you store text into the ``unicode`` type and take care of input and output encodings.
-For :ref:`Python 3 <python3>`, the situation is different: it gives you directly the level 1 by using the wide character API on Windows and by taking care of input and output encodings for you (eg. decode command line arguments and environment variables).
+For :ref:`Python 3 <python3>`, the situation is different: it gives you directly the level 1 by using the wide character API on Windows and by taking care of input and output encodings for you (e.g. decode command line arguments and environment variables).
 The ``unicodedata`` module is a first step for a partial support of the level 2.